-Trump to visit Carolinas as waterways rise after Florence
+Trump pledges strong federal support for hurricane-stricken Carolinas

 The city manager told CNN that 12,000 people are “in harm’s way.”

-Florence has killed at least 35 people, including 26 in North Carolina and eight in South Carolina, where authorities said two mental health patients drowned on Tuesday after a sheriff’s van they were in crashed.
+Florence has killed at least 36 people, including 27 in North Carolina, eight in South Carolina and one in Virginia.
+Two of the South Carolina victims were mental health patients who drowned on Tuesday when a van carrying them was swept away by floodwater.

-One person was killed in Virginia by a tornado that spun off from Florence.

 Thousands of rescues have taken place in the Carolinas.
 Fire and rescue crews were waiting to go into many areas to assist with structural damage resulting from Florence, which has dumped up to 36 inches (91 cm) of rain in parts of North Carolina since Thursday.